 b.
 Terence provides two main services to the company.
 Owing to his extensive network, he is constantly in touch with some of our key shareholders and potential investors to ensure that whenever the company needs additional funding, it can be easily raised through private placement.
 We had two such successful placements during the past five years.
 The second important service is business development through his network.
-The company receives lucrative proposals for acquiring interest in oil and gas projects from contacts known to Terence.
+The Company receives lucrative proposals for acquiring interest in oil and gas projects from contacts known to Terence.
 Once we finalize such a project, he also helps secure best pricing.
 For the past few months, terence was involved in deciding on the marketable securities in which the company's surplus funds got invested on a short term basis.
 Our funds grew by over 100% owing to his selection of the marketable securities and decisions to buy and sell at the right time.
-He will continue to provide these services during the year 2006 and has agreed to accept the proposed number of common shares in lieu of his fees for such services.
+He will continue to provide these services during the year 2009 and has agreed to accept the proposed number of common shares in lieu of his fees for such services.

-- C. Kam Shah's role and responsibilities have grown significantly due to more complex regulatory changes.
-Compliance with SOX 404 inter control certification and documentation, which to other companies have cost in thousands and millions of dollars, have been compiled and implemented entirely by him without any outside help.
-He is also heavily involved in reviewing several proposals from different sectors requiring lot more research and attention. he has agreed to accept \$10,000 per month in cash from January to May 2008. in addition to the shares as above. - d.
+c.
+Kam Shah's role and responsibilities have grown significantly due to more complex regulatory changes.
+Compliance with SOX 404 internal control certification and documentation, have been compiled and implemented entirely by him without any outside help.
+He is also heavily involved in reviewing several proposals from different sectors requiring lot more research and attention. he has agreed to accept \$10,000 per month in cash from January to May 2008. in addition to the shares as above.

+d.
 On March 28, 2008, the Company issued 25,000 options to each of the two members of the audit committee for their services during the fiscal 2009.
 These options were valid for five years and exercisable to convert into equal number of common shares of the Company at an exercise price of US\$0.35 per option.
 The options were valued at \$7,878.